 While you may want to keep the cost of devices down, don’t cheap out.

-Buying the cheapest tablet for £70 – £150 per device may keep your initial cost lower, but you’ll soon regret it.
+Buying the cheapest tablet on the market may keep your initial cost lower, but you’ll soon regret it.
 Engineers will hate using slow tablets that constantly crash and freeze.
 Cheap devices are made with cheap parts and are built to a lower spec.

 This means apps will run slower and may crash more regularly.
 Engineers will give up, they’ll make excuses and eventually, the whole experience will leave you with a pile of unused devices.
 Cheap devices also won’t last.
 Technology moves at an incredible pace.